 Together with our partners, this project is a chance to achieve; a chance to enhance Aboriginal cultural identity, expression and celebration; grow in our leadership; improve our health; build our education; enhance our employment options; and move towards equitable social inclusion and reconciliation.
 It will combine education, culture, the arts and sport to create healthy people, healthy communities and the leaders of tomorrow.

 In 2004 the Rumbalara Football Netball Club in partnership with the University of Melbourne’s Faculty of Medicine, Dentistry and Health Sciences established The Academy of Sport Health and Education (ASHE).
 The creation and support of ASHE is part of Rumbalara FNC’s commitment to improvements in the physical and emotional health, education and employment of young people and families.

 The Rumbalara Football Netball Club is committed to building the prosperity of the Dungala Kaiela (Murray Goulburn) region, with a growing, inclusive economy.
 The Club is committed to increasing the proportion of Aboriginal people employed in the workforce to achieve parity with our working-age population.
 Increasing educational attainment is also a key foundation for achieving parity.

-Gowola, organised by Mercy Access, recognises the importance of education, of engaging young people in a way that celebrates culture, language and pride in Aboriginality.
-Every Tuesday during school term, students make their way to Rumbalara Football Netball Club.
+Gowola recognises the importance of education, of engaging young people in a way that celebrates culture, language and pride in Aboriginality.
+Every Thursday during school term, students make their way to Rumbalara Football Netball Club.
 Ages range from Prep to Year 10.

 The Rumbalara Football Netball Club is assisting parents in making life defining choices towards their future.
 ParentsNext is a government program run in partnership with Catholic Care, Mission Australia and SalvoCare.
 The program assists parents with children under the age of six, who have been out of work or study long-term.